 • While potatoes roast, heat a large drizzle of olive oil in a large pan over medium-high heat.
 Add green pepper, sliced onion, and a pinch of salt and pepper.
 Cook, stirring occasionally, until softened and lightly charred, 5-7 minutes.
 TIP: Add splashes of water as needed to prevent veggies from burning. • Transfer to a plate.

 • Meanwhile, remove sausage* from casing; discard casing. • Heat a drizzle of olive oil in pan used for veggies over medium-high heat.
 Add sausage and cook, breaking up meat into pieces, until browned and cooked through, 4-6 minutes.
 TIP: If there’s excess grease in your pan, carefully pour it out.

-• Stir tomato paste, ½ cup water, and half the Italian Seasoning into pan with sausage.
-(For 4 servings, stir in 1 cup water and all the Italian Seasoning.)
+• Stir tomato paste, half the Italian Seasoning, and ½ cup water into pan with sausage.
+(For 4 servings, use all the Italian Seasoning and 1 cup water.)
 Cook, stirring, until sauce is bubbling, 1-2 minutes.
 Taste and season with salt and pepper.

 • When potatoes have about 5 minutes left, halve baguettes lengthwise, stopping before you get all the way through.
 Spread cut sides with garlic butter.
-Place cut sides up on a second baking sheet.
-TIP: Line sheet with foil first for easier cleanup. • Toast on middle rack until bread is golden, 3-4 minutes. • Carefully spoon sausage mixture onto bottom halves; top with veggies and mozzarella.
+Place, cut sides up, on a second baking sheet.
+TIP: Line sheet with foil first for easier cleanup. • Toast on middle rack of oven until bread is golden, 3-4 minutes. • Carefully spoon sausage mixture onto bottom halves; top with veggies and mozzarella.
 TIP: The sandwiches are supposed to be messy—don’t be afraid to pile them high! • Return to middle rack until cheese melts, 2-3 minutes more.

 • Close heroes, pressing down to secure.
 Divide between plates.
 Serve with potato wedges on the side.